radareorg/iaito/docs/source/user-docs.rst

 User Documentation
 =======================

-This page contains information about the different menus in Cutter.
+This page contains information about the different menus in Iaito.

-Cutter is an advanced reverse engineering platform powered by radare2.
+Iaito is an advanced reverse engineering platform powered by radare2.
-This user's guide provides detailed information on how to use Cutter.
+This user's guide provides detailed information on how to use Iaito.
 The documentation for users is still on its early stages and will be improved over time.